Phase Transition in Taxi Dynamics and Impact of Ridesharing: Numerical Simulations and Analysis

 While average trip time increases with $p_s$ due to the increase amount of detours for pick-ups and drop-offs of the shared parties, there is a corresponding drop of the average trip time at the $p_s-$driven phase transition as well.
 This is because in the over-saturated phase, there are hardly any empty taxis around; in the under-saturated phase, on the other hand, the presence of empty taxis significantly reduces the actual number of shared trips, even when people are more willing to share (Fig.(\ref{sharedependence1}d)).
-With fewer shared trips, the average trip time is also lower.
+With fewer shared trips, the average trip time is also lower due to fewer detours.
 When the traffic system is already under-saturated at $p_s=0$, the decrease of the average waiting time with respect to increase in $p_s$ is much less significant, especially when compared to the increase in the average trip time(Fig.(\ref{sharedependence1}e,f)).

 We can draw one important conclusion from the analysis of Fig.(\ref{sharedependence1}).
 It is normally considered that choosing to share the taxi trip would imply a longer travel time from one's origin to destination, which is the cost in exchange for cheaper taxi fare.
 Thus TRS is not recommended for commuters who are in a hurry.
 On the other hand, the total travel time also includes the waiting time for the taxi.
 When the supply and demand of the taxi is in the over-saturated region or close to the transition between the over-saturated and under-saturated region (i.e. the number of taxis running on the road is smaller or close to the optimal taxi number), choosing to share the taxi trip can potentially reduce the waiting time drastically.
 Even though the trip time will always be longer with TRS, the overall travel time can still be significantly reduced due to the reduction of the waiting time.
-For a city that maintains a total number of taxis close to the optimal number of taxis, TRS can thus be quite desirable from the commuters' perspective, especially during peak hours or bad weathers.
+For a city that maintains a total number of taxis close to the optimal number of taxis, TRS can thus be quite desirable from the commuters' perspective, especially during peak hours or bad weathers, as long as there are enough people willing to ride-share (i.e. $p_s$ is large enough to induce the phase transition).